 Netflix and Amazon Prime operate in around 200 countries and offer translated content in numerous languages, though which languages are available varies depending on the show and country, due to licensing issues.
 An army of high-quality audiovisual translators is therefore needed in order for the hundreds of hours of television and film to be dubbed and subtitled.
 These professionals are able to expertly deal with the challenges of language, culture, and technology to give us the best viewing experience.

-As well as linguistic translation through subtitles and dubbing, closed captions (subtitles which include audio information other than language, such as background noises) are also available on streaming services and are extremely popular.
-While captions are chiefly there to aid the deaf and Hard of Hearing (audio descriptions are also often available in the original language and sometimes in other widely spoken languages like English) they are many reasons that people use this function.
+As well as linguistic translation through subtitles and dubbing, closed captions (subtitles which include audio information other than language, such as background noises) are also available on video streaming platforms and are extremely popular.
+While captions are chiefly there to aid the deaf and hard of hearing (audio descriptions are also often available in the original language and sometimes in other widely spoken languages like English) there are many reasons that people use this function.

 These reasons range from people liking to multitask, people watching videos in public places such as on their commute to work, to helping them decipher complicated plots, or allowing them to watch TV while eating noisy snacks, not to mention language learners who use subtitles as a study aid.

 It’s also worth noting the increase in the use of closed captions and subtitles on social media.
 As we scroll through our Instagram or Facebook feeds, we routinely come across videos.
 Luckily, the audio of these videos is not automatically activated, saving us from embarrassment as we scroll on a quiet train carriage or in a library.
 Often these videos use subtitles or closed captions so that there is no need to turn the sound on to watch the video.